Projection hypothesis in the setting for the quantum Jarzynski equality: Conclusion

 In this paper, first, we refined the derivation of the result (\ref{eq:0}) of Ref. \cite{JSTAT1} in quantum mechanics totally governed by the Schr${\ddot{\rm{o}}}$dinger equation in the Schr$\ddot{{\rm o}}$dinger picture.
 Second, we combined this result and the result of Ref. \cite{EPL} to model a Hamiltonian process in the setting of the quantum Jarzynski equality involving four specified systems (\ref{eq:6}), which can be used to test these two mutually independent theoretical results of projective quantum measurement simultaneously.

 Here, the previous result (\ref{eq:0}) can be intuitively understood as follows.
 Just before the event reading, the combined measuring system $M$ loses 1 nat of information and the combined measured system $S$ acquires this 1 nat of information.
 Then, system $S$ is not isolated from system $M$ in their product eigenstates in a mixture at this time \cite{JSTAT1,JSTAT2}.
-To cancel this non-isolation of $S$ from $M$, the amount of work that $M$ is required to apply to $S$ is $k_BT$ in the setting of the quantum Jarzynski equality with respect to $S$.
-This situation is oppositely analogous to (i.e., the work has the opposite sign but the mechanism is analogous) the measurement-based feedback process by which an agent (e.g., Maxwell's demon), who acquires the QC-mutual information amounting to $I_{\rm QC}$ nats by a projective quantum measurement of a system, can extract work amounting to $k_BTI_{\rm QC}$ \cite{SU,MT,Nature}.
+To cancel this non-isolation of $S$ from $M$, the amount of classical single-shot work that $M$ is required to apply to $S$ is $k_BT$ in the setting of the quantum Jarzynski equality with respect to $S$.
+This situation is oppositely analogous to (i.e., the work has the opposite sign but the mechanism is analogous) the measurement-based feedback process by which an agent (e.g., Maxwell's demon), who acquires the QC-mutual information amounting to $I_{\rm QC}$ nats by a POVM measurement of a system, can extract quantum work amounting to $k_BTI_{\rm QC}$ \cite{SU1,MT,Nature1}.

-{{Finally, to conclude this paper, we explain how this result can be positioned within the existing literature on quantum thermodynamics from the perspective of the information-theoretical origins of work, in the setting of the quantum Jarzynski equality, in terms of the density matrix.
-The explanation consists of three stages.}}
+Finally, to conclude this paper, we explain how this result can be positioned within the existing literature on quantum thermodynamics from the perspective of the information-theoretical origins of work, in the setting of the quantum Jarzynski equality, in terms of the density matrix.
+The explanation consists of three stages.

-{{The first stage is the second law of thermodynamics without incorporating quantum measurements in the analysis of the work.
+The first stage is the second law of quantum thermodynamics without incorporating quantum measurements in the analysis of the work.
 This law states that

-for the average work $\overline{W}$ done to a quantum system and the change in the non-equilibrium free energy $\Delta F$ of the system\footnote{{{Non-equilibrium free energy is obtained from the equilibrium free energy by replacing the thermodynamic entropy with information-theoretical entropy \cite{SagawaBook}.}}} induced by the work in $\overline{W}$ in the unitary time evolution of the system weakly coupled to a canonical heat bath at temperature $T$.
+for the average quantum work $\overline{W}$ done by a work reservoir to a thermodynamic quantum mechanical system, which is in thermal contact with a large heat bath at temperature $T$, and the change in the non-equilibrium free energy $\Delta F$ of the system\footnote{Non-equilibrium free energy is obtained from the equilibrium free energy by replacing the thermodynamic entropy with information-theoretical entropy \cite{Sagawa}.} induced by the work in $\overline{W}$.
 In general, the work $W$ fluctuates thermally and quantum mechanically.
-In the thermodynamic limit of the system, the change in the non-equilibrium free energy $\Delta F$ of the system has an information-theoretical origin in terms of the density matrix:
+In the thermodynamic limit of the system, the thermal fluctuations in the system become negligible.
+When the change of the Hamiltonian of the system is cyclic, the change in the non-equilibrium free energy $\Delta F$ of the system has an information-theoretical origin in terms of the density matrix: